Wellheim Formation: Stratigraphy

 The formation infills karstic voids found in Upper Jurassic limestones.
 Its upper contact is with either Miocene Upper Freshwater Molasse clays and marls or Pleistocene glacial deposits while the lower contact is with the Jurassic limestones, or the Lower Cretaceous Schutzfels Formation, a terrestrial unit which also infills the karstic terrain.

 Depositional Environment

 The Wellheim Formation was formed in a quiet water environment by deposition of pelagic sediments into a number of submerged karsts in the ocean floor over several million years.
-Wilmsen et al (2010) identified the primary sediment composition as sandy and spiculitic sediments, with notably little terrigenous input.It has since been classified as an Opoka type marine deposit, a term that is primarily used to refer to Upper Cretaceous sponge spicule rich siliceous limestones found in Poland and western Ukraine.
+Wilmsen et al (2010) identified the primary sediment composition as sandy and spiculitic sediments, with notably little terrigenous input.
+It consists of marine sediments classified as opoka.
+Opoka refers to Upper Cretaceous sponge spicule-rich, siliceous, marine limestones found in Poland and western Ukraine.

 Lüttig (2007) called the scientific view of the formation of the Neuburg Kieselerde Member "contested" however that position has not been supported by subsequent authors.